ErpNetDocs/tech/modules/work-management/ai/arbiter.md

 - answer questions inside a group conversation,
 - clarify or check information (“who is right here?”),
 - summarise long discussions,
-- suggest next steps or rewrite texts,
+- suggest next steps or rewrite texts.

 The arbiter uses an **AI Model** and speaks through a **Virtual User** that appears as a normal chat participant.